 It’s also generous with its screen sharing.
 You can watch from up to four different devices at once, and on up to ten different devices total per account.

 Disney+ vs. Netflix

 A lot of this boils down to who your audience is.
-Netflix is much bigger than Disney Plus, as it’s not just focused on what Disney owns, but the price point’s also heftier, with Netflix’s base package starting at $8.99 and ballooning up to $15.99 a month.
+Netflix is much bigger than Disney Plus, as it’s not just focused on what Disney owns, but the price point’s also heftier, with Netflix’s base package starting at $8.99 and ballooning up to $17.99 a month.

 While Netflix has a much bigger library of movies and shows overall, Disney+ has so many great choices for children—arguably, better overall than Netflix’s choices—that you’ll find it essential if you’re a parent.

 Disney+ vs. Hulu

 As you can bundle Disney+ and Hulu, it’s probably best to consider the services complementary rather than competition.
 If you are considering one vs. the other, it’s a similar query to what you face with Netflix.